 It’s all about expected value, or risk versus reward.
 You want to get involved only where you know you have an edge.
 When money management allows, you want to get into cheap hands where you have big upside.
 You need to hone your sense of whether, based on what you know about your opponents, how they played the hand, and the frequency of different hands, yours is likely to be better.

 It’s all about knowing what you don’t know.
 Once you attain a certain level of mastery, there’s going to come a time when you think you have the game, the market, the other guy figured out.
 And then it behaves in a way you didn’t quite expect.
-You need to accept that it’s a game of imperfect information, and you’re not at the top of the information waterfall most of the time.
+You need to accept that it’s a game of imperfect information, and you’re not at the top of the information waterfall all of the time.
 Not even close.
 In the market, whenever I got blind-sided, I could usually look back and see it didn’t come out of left field.
 The information was out there, somewhere, and somebody had it.
-When the market has a lot of one-directional volume on seemingly insignificant news, goes down on good news or up on bad news, that’s a tell that there’s more to the story.
-When your poker adversary is playing strong with no concern for what others might have, or acting a little too cute, look out.
+When the market has a lot of one-directional volume on seemingly insignificant news, goes down on good news or up on bad news, that’s a tell that there might be more to the story.
+When your poker adversary is playing strong with no concern for what others might have, or acting a bit out of character, look out.

 You make most all of your money on a few critical decisions.
 A good player might have an edge of a couple of big blinds an hour.
 And the pots can be 10-50 times that.
 The key to the game is to make the right call on the big pot most of the time.
 When you double up twice in a row, remember that.
 The volatility obscures how good you are in the short run.
 It’s easy to confuse a couple of good situations where you made the right call and didn’t get sucked out on, with being a shark.